top of page

 The Look

-On a wedding day, the Madisar is usually crafted in rich Kanchipuram silk in colours like red, maroon, gold, and vibrant mustard.
-Each hue symbolises abundance and auspiciousness.
+On a wedding day, the Madisar is usually crafted in rich Kanchipuram silk, featuring colours like red, maroon, gold, and vibrant mustard.
+Each hue signifies abundance and auspiciousness.
 The bride’s posture, gait, and aura change the moment she steps into the Madisar.
-It is not just clothing.
-It is a rite of passage.
+It is not just clothing; it is a rite of passage.

 Valentina and Manish on their wedding day.
 Photo credit @Nikhil Shastri